-The astronomical start of spring is tomorrow, March 20th and ends June 21st.
+The astronomical start of spring is on Monday, March 20th and ends June 21st.

 During this time, the planet — and our bodies — are subject to multiple physical changes due to the increase in temperature and moisture.

 The warmer weather and protagonistic role of the water element make spring the right time to plant and grow.

 Since we should adjust our diet and lifestyle at the start of every season, I want to introduce you to effective Ayurvedic Tips for Spring to help you welcome this wonderful time of year.